jordanhoare/feast-aws/README.md

 ### Setting Up Infrastructure

+> If you haven't configured your AWS credentials, check the linked steps in [Pre-requisites](#pre-requisitese)

 The project uses Terraform scripts located in the `infrastructure/aws` directory to manage AWS resources.

 #### Configuring A Remote Backend For State Management